warp-contracts/academy/warp-academy-docs/tutorials/pst/tests/networks.md

 Warp public testnet is available [here](https://testnet.redstone.tools).
 :::

-We will use ArLocal for our tests and Warp public testnet for deploying contract and writing interactions.
-The main aim of the testnet is to a create close-to-real environment which is very similair to Arweave.
-There are of course small differences which we will point out.
+We will use ArLocal for our tests and Arweave mainnet for deploying contract and writing interactions.